 - MT – Mud Terrain (all-terrain tires for driving on mud and swamps)

 - HT – Highway Terrain (all-terrain tires for driving on the highway)

 - M + S or M & amp; S – Mud & amp; Snow (winter off-road tires for driving on snow and mud)

 - DOT – Production date (the first two digits indicate the week, the next one year)

 More about tire markings in this post: Markings on tires – how to put them on read?

 How to choose the right tires for off-road vehicles?

 When choosing tires for off-road vehicles, it is worth focusing on premium class solutions, because they are the only ones that are able to provide the highest level of safety while driving.
 Better traction directly translates into lower fuel consumption and greater control over the car’s steering.
 When buying high-quality winter off-road tires, you should also remember to replace them in the summer season, which for tires begins when the air temperature starts to remain at least 7 ° -10 ° Celsius.
-According to the regulations in force in Poland, the same tires must be used on each axle of the vehicle, which, however, leaves some room for maneuver.
+According to the regulations, the same tires must be used on each axle of the vehicle.
 Installing different tires on the front and rear axles, however, is not a very good idea as it can hinder the work of the vehicle’s differential.
 It is likely to also accelerate tread wear and reduce the comfort and safety of travel.

 How to distinguish off-road tires from road tires

 In the case of the vast majority of tires (excluding the models marked with the abbreviation HT), their purpose can be recognized with the naked eye by the number and depth of grooves.
 Off-road tires due to their intended use must have larger cavities, which in the case of ordinary road tires would not make much sense.
 The smaller number and depth of grooves translates into better grip on asphalt, the best example of which are, of course, racing tires.